Top of page

 title page of volume one

-Elliot's Debates collects the documents pertinent to the discussions on ratification: the Declaration of Independence, the Articles of Confederation, the Journal of the Constitutional Convention, the text of the proposed Constitution, and the debates in the various states.
-The Federalist Papers also presents a vital part of the debate over the Constitution.
+Elliot's Debates collects the documents pertinent to the discussions on ratification: the Declaration of Independence, the Articles of Confederation, the Journal of the Constitutional Convention, (see volume 1) and the debates in the various states (see volumes 2-4).

-If you have a question regarding the Elliot’s Debates, please contact the Law Library of Congress through our Ask A Librarian service.
+If you have a question about navigating Elliot's Debates, please contact the Law Library of Congress through our Ask A Librarian service.